alvyl/alvyl-consulting-website/content/blog/docker-in-devops.md

 ![Fargate](/images/aws-fargate-app.png)

-## My personal experiance on docker
+## My personal experience on docker

-- Basic undurstanding of Computer science is enough to start a docker
+- Basic understanding of Computer science is enough to start a docker
-- Eaasy to install and easy to use.
+- Easy to install and easy to use.
-- Docker made developer to setup the local environmet easy.
+- Docker made developer to setup the local environment easy.
 - Increase the development speed.